-Our talk focuses on the following topics: pluggable storage, our ephemeral Jenkins masters experiments and tools which may be used to implement single-shot masters.
+Our talk focuses on the following topics: pluggable storage, our ephemeral Jenkins controllers experiments and tools which may be used to implement single-shot controllers.

 During our talk we will discuss the current status of these stories and future plans.
 In particular, we will cover the following areas and reference implementations:

 Storing all your artifacts transparently, e.g. in a cloud service blob store like AWS S3.

 Artifact Manager for S3 Plugin is an implementation we recently released

 Kubernetes Credentials Provider is one of the existing implementations for Kubernetes secrets.